 Though Enshu studied under the most influential tea masters of their time, he did not immediately start working as a tea master himself.
 Instead, he spent his time as a skilled administrator in the Edo Bakufu, the feudal military-style government during the Edo period (1603-1868).
 During that time, he grew close to feudal lords, great merchants, monks, and even the emperor of that time, Go-Mizunoo.
 As the Sengoku period (from the end of 15th century to the end of 16th century) faded deeper into the past, the Tokugawa Shogunate longed for peace and culture.
 Eventually, he became something like a chief of Cultural Affairs, where he could focus on refinement in the new age.
 At this time, Enshu’s ideas began to enter the mainstream.

-Kirei-sabi: Integration of sophistication and simplicity
+Kirei-sabi: Integration of sophistication and simplicity Tokyo tea culture

 Kire-sabi is where spirituality meets beauty and luminance.
-This quality of Enshu SADO School is called senrensei no aru chowa no bi, which means “the beauty of harmony with sophistication.”
-Looking at the calligraphy, paintings, flower arrangements, and teacups, a calmness can be felt.
+This quality of Enshu SADO School is senrensei no aru chowa no bi, which means “the beauty of harmony with sophistication.”
+Looking at the calligraphy, paintings, flower arrangements, and teacups, a calmness sweeps across the room.
 Unlike some other forms of art and fashion, kirei-sabi doesn’t try to overwhelm you.
 Instead, it elegantly focuses on a key aspect to maximize the impact of the subject.
 Kobori Sojitsu describes this balance like a good film with the main character in the spotlight who is supported by the other cast members.
 If one actor were to attempt to outperform the lead, the art would suffer as a whole.
 This sense of mutual respect and thoughtfulness — known as wakeiseijaku — forms the canvas on which sado art pieces are created.